Tell It Like It Is (song): Heart version

 Heart covered "Tell It Like It Is" in 1980.
 It was a studio recording included on their Greatest Hits/Live album.
 It was the first of two singles released from the album, the other one a live recording but both of them cover hits.
-The song peaked at Number 8 on the Billboard Hot 100 during the winter of 1981 and became their highest-charting single in the United States to that point.
-It had higher success in Canada, reaching Number 4.
+The song peaked at number 8 on the Billboard Hot 100 during the winter of 1981 and became their highest-charting single in the United States to that point.
+It had higher success in Canada, reaching number 4.

 Record World commented that Ann Wilson's "sensitive vocal" gives the song "a woman's point of view" and that Nancy Wilson "adds hot guitar passion."

 Billy Joe Royal version

-In 1988, American country soul singer Billy Joe Royal recorded a cover for His seventh studio album of the same name.
+In 1988, American country soul singer Billy Joe Royal recorded a cover for his seventh studio album of the same name.
 Royal's version was released in January 1989 and reached Number 2 both on the Billboard Hot Country Songs and Canada Country charts respectively.

 Don Johnson version

 Also in 1989, American actor and singer Don Johnson covered the song for his second studio album Let It Roll.
-Johnson's version was successful in Europe, especially in Germany, reaching Number 2 there.
+Johnson's version was successful in Europe, especially in West Germany, reaching number two there.